allenai/ruletaker/README.md

 ## About this release

 The original RuleTaker theory generator and inference engine were written in Lisp.
 This repository is a more stable and re-engineered Python version of that original software.
 The theory generator here uses a declarative grammar that users can modify to generate different theories with different distributions.
-For the inference engine, we here use ProbLog, with probabilities 1 and 0 to denote T and F. The ProbLog reasoner generates identical results to the original Lisp inference engine, with one exception: The original RuleTaker datasets accidentally included a few non-stratified, inconsistent theories (for theories with negation).
-For these, the ProbLog reasoner (correctly) throws an error.
+For the inference engine, we here use Problog, with probabilities 1 and 0 to denote T and F. The Problog reasoner generates identical results to the original Lisp inference engine, with one exception: The original RuleTaker datasets accidentally included a few non-stratified, inconsistent theories (for theories with negation).
+For these, the Problog reasoner (correctly) throws an error.
 We will be releasing the Problog-syntax version of the original RuleTaker theories shortly.

-In addition, when ProbLog proves a queried fact, it also returns an SLD tree containing the proof.
-However, this initial release does not use those SLD trees, thus this software does not return a proof nor proof depth for the query assertions that ProbLog is able to prove.
+In addition, when Problog proves a queried fact, it also returns an SLD tree containing the proof.
+However, this initial release does not use those SLD trees, thus this software does not return a proof nor proof depth for the query assertions that Problog is able to prove.

 ## Theory Generator